DavidWidjaja-137/finance_tracker/readme.md

 A simple finance tracker for personal savings, investments, and expenditures.

 ## Features In Progress
-- Replace the SQLite database with a local postgres database
 - Replace the local postgres database with a managed postgres database
 - Deploy the site using AWS Elastic Beanstalk.